Gunman blasted through door, lingered for almost 30 minutes

 The Houston branch of the FBI tweeted Saturday that 13 people were wounded in the attack, up from 10 previously.
 Hospitals reported treating 14 people with shooting-related injuries Friday, and the reason for the discrepancy still was not clear.

-In addition to a shotgun and a handgun, Pagourtzis also had several kinds of homemade explosive devices, but they were not capable of detonating, said Galveston County Judge Mark Henry, the county's chief administrator.
+In addition to a shotgun and a handgun, Pagourtzis also had several kinds of homemade explosive devices, but they were not capable of detonating, Henry said.

 Investigators found a group of carbon dioxide canisters taped together, and a pressure cooker with an alarm clock and nails inside.
 But the canisters had no detonation device, and the pressure cooker had no explosive material, Henry said.

-"They were intended to look like IEDs, but they were totally non-functional," Henry said, referring to improvised explosive devices common in the early years of the U.S.-led war in Iraq.
+"They were intended to look like IEDs, but they were totally non-functional," Henry said, referring to the improvised explosive devices common in the early years of the U.S.-led war in Iraq.

 Authorities have offered no motive, but they said in a probable-cause affidavit that the suspect had admitted to carrying out the shooting.